it-dept-cis/RABET-V-Pilot/docs/source/Activities/Product_Verification_Process.md

 ### Out-of-scope Testing

 There is other testing which is out of scope for RABET-V. RABET-V is chiefly concerned with verifying the security and reliability of the product revision in a rapid way.
 Since rapid change cycles are possible with RABET-V, other user-centered types of testing can be performed by the current or potential end users and the changes reprocessed through RABET-V without significant lag.
 RABET-V reports can be used by state authorities or state and local users to determine the level of this testing necessary.
-These other testing types include:
+These other testing types include acceptance, beta, and usability testing.

 #### Acceptance Testing

-Acceptance Testing, or User Acceptance Testing (UAT), is performed by the client and verifies whether the end to end flow of the system meets their business requirements or not.
+Acceptance testing, or user acceptance testing (UAT), is performed by the client and verifies whether the end to end flow of the system meets their business requirements or not.
 The client accepts the system only when all the features and functionalities work as expected.

 #### Beta Testing

-Beta Testing is carried out by the customer or potential customer.
+Beta testing is carried out by the customer or potential customer.
 It is performed in the real environment before releasing the product to the market for the actual end-users.
-Beta Testing is often used to ensure that there are no major feature gaps or bugs in the product, and it satisfies the business requirements.
-Usually, this testing is typically done by end-users or others.
+Beta testing is often used to ensure that there are no major feature gaps or bugs in the product, and it satisfies the business requirements.
+This testing is typically done on a beta version of the software or product that is releasd to a subset of end-users.
 It is the final testing done before releasing an application for commercial purpose.
-Usually, the Beta version of the software or product released is limited to a certain number of users in a specific area.

 #### Usability Testing

-Under Usability Testing, the user-friendliness is verified.
+Under usability testing, the user-friendliness is verified.
 The application flow is tested to know if a new user can understand the application easily or not and if proper help documentation is provided.
-RABET-V measures the provider’s usability and accessibility testing process maturity, but the ultimate usability testing should be performed by the end-users.
+RABET-V measures the RTP's usability and accessibility testing process maturity, but the ultimate usability testing should be performed by end-users.